Bira/octopus-carnival/_drafts/wir-dscc-tembo.md

 If our previous entry was kind of vague about whether tareks were a product of the genocidal "Cleansing Wars" in Athas' distant past, this one is pretty categorical.
-Tembos are bioengineered terror weapons, created using the magic most foul for the purposes of facilitating genocide.
+Tembos are bioengineered terror weapons, created using magic most foul for the purposes of facilitating genocide.

 The "Champions" of that time (which unknown to most are the sorcerer-kings of today) created them to sneak upon the homes of their opponents, and take from